pangnattacha/reaction_kinetics/README.md

 To integrate ODEs, a local function called `pred` using MATLAB function called [`ode45`](https://uk.mathworks.com/help/matlab/ref/ode45.html?requestedDomain=) was created.
 Then k values were optimized using MATLAB function called [`lsqnonlin`](https://uk.mathworks.com/help/optim/ug/lsqnonlin.html).
 These codes are stored inside the function [`fun1`](https://github.com/pangnattacha/reaction_kinetics/blob/master/fun1.m)

 ## Report the result
-A script for loading the datafile, calling the functions to optimize k values to fit the reaction model can be found [here]()
+A script `result` for loading the datafile, calling the functions to optimize k values to fit the reaction model can be found [here](https://github.com/pangnattacha/reaction_kinetics/blob/master/result.m)